meesern/meesern.github.com/_mm/source/2011/11/building-open-qwaq.html.markdown

     sudo chkconfig OpenQwaq-tunnel 3
     sudo chkconfig postfix 3

 Now I moved on to configuring the server, still following the outline described in detailedLinuxInstructions.
-On the VM I opened `http://localhost/admin/serverconf.php?server=localhost`  If you are using the VM you should do this also and set appropriate email addresses.
-I set mine to rupert.meese@nottingham.ac.uk.  *Change this!*
+On the VM I opened `http://localhost/admin/serverconf.php?server=localhost`  and set the email address. *Horizon Specific*

 After that the server can test itself through the script at this page: `http://localhost/admin/servertest.php`